Language selection

 The Republic of Fiji is a group of over 330 islands in the Pacific subregion of Melanesia.
 Fiji’s population of 929,000 is multicultural and multi-ethnic.
 Fiji's official languages are English, iTaukei, and Hindustani (also known as Fiji Hindi).

 Canada and Fiji established diplomatic relations on October 10, 1970.
-The High Commission of Canada in New Zealand represents Canada’s interests in Fiji, but since October 2022, Canada has had a resident-diplomat co-located in the Australian High Commission, while processes are underway to open a full diplomatic mission in the capital city of Suva.
+The High Commissioner of Canada in New Zealand represents Canada’s interests in Fiji.
+Since October 2022, Canada’s first resident diplomat has been located in the capital city of Suva, joined by a second diplomat, the Head of Cooperation, in May 2024.
 There is also a Canadian Honorary Consul in Suva.
-Fiji is represented in Canada by its Permanent Representative to the UN in New York, who is also accredited as High Commissioner to Canada, and by an Honorary Consul in British Columbia.
+Fiji is represented in Canada by its Permanent Representative to the United Nations in New York, who is also accredited as High Commissioner to Canada, and by an Honorary Consul in British Columbia.
 About 24,710 people who live in Canada were born in Fiji according to the 2021 Canadian census.

 Canada and Fiji have warm and long-standing bilateral relations, including through the Commonwealth.
 Canada and Fiji have shared interests in a range of issues such as climate action, oceans management, inclusive growth, gender equality and women’s economic empowerment.